Living naturally

 Challenge Inner-city densification

-Solution Instead of a former garage yard, new underground garage and a prefabricated wooden building in the courtyard.
+Solution New underground garage and a prefabricated timber building in the courtyard replace a former garage yard.
 Energy efficiency and fast construction

 Staff